Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2018-06-14-hadoop-spark.md

 ## Q1.
-Implement a program to calculate the average occurrences of each word in a sentence in the attached article (`Youvegottofindwhatyoulove.txt`).
+Implement a program to calculate the average occurrences of each word in a sentence.

 The source code that is used for answering this question is written in `q1.py` and the **execution commands** are listed as belows.